Root Sports Northwest: Utah Jazz and Vegas Golden Knights

 Until 2023, Root Sports carried Utah Jazz and Vegas Golden Knights games and related programming produced by then-sister network AT&T SportsNet Rocky Mountain on cable providers in Idaho and Montana.
 DirecTV and streaming providers had access to those games by tuning to AT&T SportsNet Rocky Mountain.
-On October 25, 2023, Sinclair and the Jazz announced a territory expansion where Root Sports will continue to air Utah Jazz games produced by KJZZ-TV.
-Prior to the 2023–24 NBA season, Jazz games were also produced by AT&T Sports Rocky Mountain.
-Due to territory rights, neither Portland Trail Blazers nor Seattle Kraken games will air in these areas of Idaho and Montana.
-Golden Knights games left Root Sports in 2023 to pursue over-the-air broadcasting in partnership with Scripps Sports, as well as an OTT subscription service called KnightTime+; this arrangement covers Root Sports' territory.
+On October 25, 2023, Sinclair and the Jazz announced a territory expansion where Root Sports continued to air Utah Jazz games produced by KJZZ-TV.
+Prior to the 2023–24 NBA season, Jazz games were produced by AT&T Sports Rocky Mountain.
+Due to territory rights, neither Portland Trail Blazers nor Seattle Kraken games would air in these areas of Idaho and Montana.
+Golden Knights games left Root Sports in 2023 to pursue over-the-air broadcasting in partnership with Scripps Sports, as well as an OTT subscription service called KnightTime+; this arrangement covered Root Sports' territory.
 However, the Jazz continued to air games on Root Sports Northwest, simulcasting broadcasts produced by the team for KJZZ-TV and the Jazz+ streaming service.
-After the announcement of Root Sports' shutdown, the Jazz would announce that they would extend Jazz+ coverage into areas formerly served by Root Sports.
+After the announcement of Root Sports' shutdown, the Jazz announced extended Jazz+ coverage into areas formerly served by Root Sports.